 - In February 2015 the directors of the Investment Company agreed that the time is right for it to expand its operations into direct private equity investment.
 To support the Investment Company's move to direct private equity investments, \$3.0 million of initial equity funding was sought from and agreed by the Trust.
-(A fuller description of our direct investment criteria is set out in the Direct Investment section below). - Other Property related activity undertaken by directors included: - Ongoing consideration and negotiation of RNZAF Woodbourne (Treaty Settlement); - Consideration of other direct property investments. - Directors are being allocated responsibility to act as lead for particular sectors in order to build up an understanding of the sector, to provide regular sector briefings to other directors, to identify possible referral networks for investment opportunities, and to actively monitor the sector for opportunities.
-In October 2014 the following five target sectors were identified and responsibility was allocated to individual directors for: - Agriculture. - Health & Education services. - Property. - Technology. - Aquaculture.
+(A fuller description of our direct investment criteria is set out in the Direct Investment section below). - In April 2015 a draft property strategy was tabled with the Trust outlining the Investment Company's approach to direct property with respect to both market opportunities and Treaty Settlement Property. - The objectives of commercial property as part of a diversified investment includes; - The near and medium term strategy of the Investment Company in a property context, which includes developing strategic partnerships with both iwi and non-iwi entities. - Evaluation criterion for considering commercial property investment opportunities. - The treatment of Treaty Settlement Property. - How the Investment Company will support the Trust in relation to property acquisitions that do not fit within the property investment framework.